-Ivanka Trump’s Sad Spotify Playlist Is Raising Just So Many Questions
+Ivanka Trump’s Short, Sad Spotify Playlist Is Making Us Really Worried About Her

 First daughter and special aide to the president (and wife of fellow White House Aide Jared Kushner) Ivanka Trump has worked very hard on her upbeat wife, mother, and entrepreneur brand.
 Trump, she would have us believe, does it all — with a smile at that.
 Questionably authentic feminist-businesswoman brand aside, Ivanka Trump's sad Spotify playlist has us wondering: girl, you OK?